Westport Custody & Visitation Lawyers

 Either type of custody may be awarded on a joint or sole basis.
 Courts generally favor joint legal custody which allows children to have important decisions made by both parents. to convince a court to order sole legal custody, compelling evidence must be shown to prove that a joint arrangement would be detrimental to the child’s well-being.
 Such evidence might be based on a parent’s serious mental health, substance abuse, or criminal activity, or a history of domestic violence, child abuse or neglect.

 In joint physical custody agreements, where the parents share time with the child, one parent may be awarded a greater amount of time with a child, while the other parent has less parenting time, or it may be a closely equal time arrangement.
 A parenting plan must be established which will specify a schedule of overnights with both parents, and details such as to how holidays, vacations, birthdays, and other events will be managed.

-How Do Courts Determine Custody?
+How Do Courts Determine Custody in Connecticut?